 4. Magnesium chloride: To soothe skin issues

 Not all magnesium supplements come in pill form: Magnesium chloride can be absorbed through the skin in a couple different ways.
 "Magnesium oil is actually magnesium chloride flakes mixed with water," Dowd explains.
 "Magnesium lotion is typically magnesium chloride in a base of coconut or shea butter.
 Both are great for muscle spasms or cramps and are also used for dermatitis, eczema, and acne."

 You might have some of this variety in your pantry already and not know it.
 "Magnesium sulfate is more commonly known as epsom salts," Dowd says.
 "Epsom salt baths are great for muscle soreness, tightness, aches, and pains.
 Magnesium sulfate can also be taken orally and causes a laxative effect."

-Dowd says she's less familiar with other types of magnesium, such as lactate (which is used as a food additive) and phosphate (the form of magnesium found in teeth and bones), and urges you to use magnesium aspartate and glutamate with caution. "[They're] considered 'excitatory neurotransmitters' and excess amounts can cause 'excitotoxicity' and lead to death," she says.
+Dowd says she's less familiar with other types of magnesium, such as lactate (which is used as a food additive) and phosphate (the form of magnesium found in teeth and bones), and urges you to use magnesium aspartate and glutamate with caution.
+"They're considered 'excitatory neurotransmitters' and excess amounts can cause 'excitotoxicity' and can lead to death," she says.
 (Basically, this means your nervous system gets overstimulated.)